aws-samples/terraform-eks-workshop/README.md

 This project the following folders:

-* `deck`: The location to store your presentation materials, if not already stored centrally in a system like KnowledgeMine or Wisdom.
+* `deck`: **UNUSED RIGHT NOW** Future location to store your presentation materials.
+For now, you should store them centrally in a system like KnowledgeMine or Wisdom.
-* `resources`: Store any example code, IAM policies, or Cloudformation templates needed by your workshop here.
+* `resources`:  **UNUSED RIGHT NOW** Store any example code, IAM policies, or Cloudformation templates needed by your workshop here.
 * `workshop`: This is the core workshop folder.
 This is generated as HTML and hosted for presentation for customers.